 As a major player among decentralized exchanges, Uniswap automates the trading of decentralized finance tokens between coin holders, allowing anyone who holds coins to create a liquidity pool for any token pair they choose.

 Although highly volatile, Uniswap has the advantage of having been an early player in the decentralized exchange space, U.S. News reported.
-It recently surpassed $1 trillion in trading volume, albeit from just 3.9 million addresses, suggesting there’s plenty of room for growth.
+The coin recently surpassed $1 trillion in total trading volume, albeit from just 3.9 million addresses, suggesting there’s plenty of room for growth.

 5. Cardano (ADA)